nhatle10/Herbal-Product-Advisor-Chatbot/README.md

     This will generate `product_links.txt` (containing product URLs) and `product_data.json` (containing product details).

 2. **Data Preprocessing:**
+    * You need to run `data_loader.py` first to load data into `documents.txt`.
     *   `data/documents.txt`: This file is created by extracting relevant text content from `product_data.json`.
-    *   `data/chunks_data/chunks_uitnlp--visobert.json`: This file contains pre-chunked data using a specific text splitter (you might need to adjust chunking parameters based on your needs).
+    *   `data/chunks_data/chunks.json`: This file contains pre-chunked data using a specific text splitter (you might need to adjust chunking parameters based on your needs).
     *   `data/vector_store`: This directory will store the FAISS index and metadata files.
 The `app.py` script will create and save them here when you run it for the first time.

 ### Running the Chatbot
 1. **Start the Flask API:**
     ```bash
     python app.py